 You can register for courses on your own through Ocean Connect or by meeting with you Academic Advisor, Calleigh Kearns virtually through WebEx or over the phone.

-If you choose to register on your own, use these Step-by-Step instructions (PDF) to ensure you do so correctly.
+If you choose to register on your own, use these instructions to the right to ensure you do so correctly!

 After You Register